How to Swim For Exercise without getting Broad Shoulders

 - Use a kick board and just work on different kicking styles across the water.

 - If you do use strokes that require use of your shoulder, slow down.
 The harder and faster you swim, the more burn you’ll get.
 Burn = build.

 - Limit swimming to 30 – 40 mins, once or twice a week.
 If you train like a competitive swimmer, don’t expect not to look like one.
 Be aware that the more advanced you get at swimming the more efficient you become and the less calories you burn doing the same workout.

-Before anyone gets offended that everyone doesn’t want huge shoulders, note that I acknowledge hopping in the water once or twice won’t make your shoulders and back blow up.
+Before anyone gets offended that everyone doesn’t want huge shoulders, note that I acknowledge hopping in the water once or twice won’t make your shoulders and back blow up, and if you get an injury on your shoulder, a remedy for neck and shoulder pain could be the best solution for this.
 However, any training that you do will alter your shape.
 Even a little growth in these areas might not be desirable to some, and that’s okay!